Associate Professor Rochelle Eime

 Associate Professor Eime has been a chief investigator on 29 academic and research consultancy projects with a total funding allocation of more than $AUD 2.6 million.

 International Society for Behavioral Nutrition and Physical Activity Sports Medicine Australia

 Rochelle currently works across the sport and recreation, health and government sectors to develop Sport and Recreation Spatial.
-Sport and Recreation Spatial is a data collection, management, knowledge and research system to inform program and policy decision making for the national sport and recreation sector in the areas of participation, facilities and health
+Sport and Recreation Spatial - Investigating sport and recreation participation and facilities, and health, for evidence based decision making for the sport and recreation sector.

 Appearances in the media